mimurawil/angular_test/README.md

 All data can be stored in the service.
 I just want to see the CRUD working coherently once the app is running.

+### Unit Tests (Karma/Jasmine)
+Implement the necessary unit tests scenarios to be tested.

+### E2E Tests (Protractor)
+Using Protractor (w/ Chrome browser), implement the necessary tests scenarios to be tested.

 ## Important

 Don't forget to lint and build to make sure your code is clean.